FrostIB18/Space-Game/README.md

 # Space-Game

-To start a game open 'dist' directory and launch SpaceDefenders.exe
+To start a game download a 'dist' directory and launch 'SpaceDefenders.exe'.

+!!!IMPORTANT!!!
+Folder 'images' and 'high_score.txt' file should be in the same directory as 'SpaceDefenders.exe' for proper work.